jhoormann/OzDES_getPhoto/README.md

 database query will search for entries which are within 0.00027 degrees from the provided RA and DEC.
 It saves the necessary data that the other scripts will use in order to make the photometric light curves.

+## OzDES_photoPrep.py
+This code reads in the tables downloaded from the DES database

 # Run Requirements
 OzDES_photoDownload.py connects to the DES database using easyaccess